Blasts kill five at rally for Indian opposition candidate Modi

 GROWING SUPPORT

-Modi's critics view him as a polarising figure on whose watch Muslims were attacked in deadly rioting in 2002 in the western state of Gujarat which he has governed for three straight terms.
+Modi's critics view him as a polarizing figure on whose watch Muslims were attacked in deadly rioting in 2002 in the western state of Gujarat which he has governed for three straight terms.

 But to his growing army of supporters, including many in Indian business, the BJP strongman is the best hope the nation has of turning around the economy after he helped turn Gujarat into one of the country's fastest-growing states.